 Other Treatments for AMD

-Other available therapeutic options for AMD not addressed in this policy include photodynamic therapy, (see Photodynamic Therapy for Subfoveal Choroidal Neovascularization) and vascular endothelial growth factor (VEGF) antagonists or angiostatics.
+Other available therapeutic options for AMD not addressed in this policy include photodynamic therapy, (see Photodynamic Therapy for Subfoveal Choroidal Neovascularization) and vascular endothelial growth factor (VEGF) antagonists or angiostatics (see Intravitreal Angiogenesis Inhibitors for Choroidal Vascular Conditions).
+These may be administered alone or in combination.
 Angiostatic agents target various points in the pathway leading to new blood vessel formation (angiogenesis): messenger RNA; vascular endothelial growth factors (VEGFs); endothelial cell proliferation, migration, and proteolysis.
-Pegaptanib (Macugen®, Eyetech and Pfizer) and ranibizumab (Lucentis™, Genentech) are presently the only angiostatic drugs FDA-approved for use in AMD.
-Pegaptanib and ranibizumab bind extracellular VEGF to inhibit the angiogenesis pathway and are administered by intravitreous injections every 4-6 weeks.
+Pegaptanib (Macugen®, Eyetech and Pfizer), ranibizumab (Lucentis™, Genentech), and aflibercept (Eylea™, Regeneron Pharmaceuticals) are FDA-approved for use in AMD.
 Bevacizumab (Avastin, Genentech) has been used off-label to treat AMD.
-It is derived from the same murine monoclonal antibody precursor as ranibizumab and is FDA-approved for the treatment of metastatic cancer of the colon or rectum.

 For those whose visual losses impair their ability to perform daily tasks, low-vision rehabilitative services offer resources to compensate for deficits.
-Other treatments for AMD that are considered investigational and/or not medically necessary are included in the following policies: Transpupillary Thermotherapy for Treatment of Choroidal Neovasculariation, Photocoagulation of Macular Drusen, Conjunctival Incision with Posterior Juxtascleral Placement of Anecortave Acetate Depot Suspension.
+Another treatment for AMD that is considered investigational is addressed in the following policy: Transpupillary Thermotherapy for Treatment of Choroidal Neovasculariation.

 POLICYIntraocular placement of a radiation source for the treatment of choroidal neovascularization is considered investigational.